hugelton/BirdsBoard/README.md

 - **DAC:** PT8211 I2S DAC
 - **CV Inputs:** 4x -5V~+5V CV inputs
 - **Gate Input:** 1x Gate input

+  ### JLCPCB Integration
+  Just send me the design file and I'll make it all for you.
+  Please prepare your own USB cable and Neopixel.

 ## Getting Started with arduino-cli